Michael-F-Bryan/MIPS/README.md

 The plan is to build a MIPS emulator that roughly follows [this][1] assignment brief I found on the internet.

+Note that you'll probably want to use the `nightly` version of the rust compiler.
+Check out [rustup.rs][rustup] for an easy way to manage rust versions.

 Useful References
 -----------------